-There are two schools of thought on how to start xdm(8).
-One school starts xdm from /etc/ttys (see ttys(5)) using the supplied example, while the other sets xdm\enable=yes in /etc/rc.conf.
+There are two schools of thought on how to start xdm(1).
+One school starts xdm from /etc/ttys (see ttys(5)) using the supplied example, while the other runs xdm from rc.local (see rc(8)) or from an X script in /usr/local/etc/rc.d.
 Both are equally valid, and one may work in situations where the other does not.
 In both cases the result is the same: X will pop up a graphical login prompt.